kemalat/microservices-kafka-mq/README.md

 “Replicas” contains the list of nodes that replicate the log for this partition.
 This listing contains all nodes, no matter if they are the leader or if they are currently reachable (they might be out of sync).

 “Isr” contains the set of “in-sync” replicas.
 This is the subset of replicas that are currently active and connected to the leader.

+Apart from Kafka multi-broker setup, every production environment should have a replicated Zookepeer multi-node cluster.
+Nodes in the ZooKeeper cluster should work together as a quorum.
+Quorum refers to the minimum number of nodes that need to agree on a transaction before it’s committed.
+A quorum needs an odd number of nodes so that it can establish a majority.
+An even number of nodes may result in a tie, which would mean the nodes would not reach a majority or consensus.